International volunteering: Motivations of volunteers

 People volunteer for many reasons, but seldom does anyone volunteer strictly for monetary reasons, as very few organisations offer a stipend for volunteering.
 More compelling motives include experiencing another culture, meeting new people, and advancing one's career prospects.
 Such motivations are common among younger volunteers who are looking for experience or direction in their careers.
-People generally volunteer in order to increase their international awareness, to contextualize poverty and its effects, as an education opportunity, and to help people while having a morally rewarding experience.
+People generally volunteer in order to increase their international awareness, to contextualise poverty and its effects, as an education opportunity, and to help people while having a morally rewarding experience.
 Many believe that the trip will change the way they think when they return home.
 However, others are just looking to give to others and do not believe that their experience will cause them to think twice about their lives back home.
 Many participants use these trips to boost their resumes, travel with friends, gain world experience, and see new countries.

 A common motivation is to "make a difference" and to "achieve something positive for others" who are less fortunate than the volunteer.
 Many volunteers tend to concur that there are disadvantaged people in their home countries, but the scale of disadvantage outside their home countries is felt to be greater.
 Volunteering at home may elicit images of helping the less fortunate, or campaigning with a local pressure group.
 Volunteering abroad has tended to be associated with international development and bridging the divide between the rich and poor worlds.
 Volunteering abroad often seems a more worthy contribution in this context to the volunteers than work in their own country.
 This perspective is particularly true of volunteers who are older and looking for something more value-based as they near the end of their professional careers or after their children have left home.

-It is argued that volunteers are categorized by their motivation “based on six main criteria: destination, duration of project, focus of experience (self-interest versus altruistic), qualifications, active versus passive participation, and level of contribution to locals.
-Certain data has encouraged researchers to propose a conceptual structure of volunteers’, classifying them as shallow, intermediate, and deep.
-The latter represented those who are prone to volunteer due to the hosting communities' needs, suggesting an authentic motivation of wanting to provide aid where it's needed.
+It is argued that volunteers are categorised by their motivation "based on six main criteria: destination, duration of project, focus of experience (self-interest versus altruistic), qualifications, active versus passive participation, and level of contribution to locals.
+Certain data has encouraged researchers to propose a conceptual structure of volunteers, classifying them as shallow, intermediate, and deep.
+The latter represented those who are prone to volunteer due to the hosting communities' needs, suggesting an authentic motivation of wanting to provide aid where it is needed.
 A shallow and intermediate volunteer is more so dominated by personal interests, with intermediate suggesting both altruistic and authentic motives.